- Well suited for light deburring of brass and aluminum parts

 Plastic tumbling media come in several shapes and sizes.

-Their varying shapes include pyramids, sharp-edged stars, cones, cylindrical wedges.
+Their varying shapes include pyramids, sharp-edged stars, cones, and cylindrical wedges.
 It also includes pyramids, tetrahedrons, triangles, tri-stars, wedges, etc.

 Importantly, the shape of the workpiece determines the plastic tumbling media shape or size to be used.

-his is because their rounded surfaces wear well and have lesser chances of getting stuck in workpieces, than sharp-edged media.
+This is because their rounded surfaces wear well and have lesser chances of getting stuck in workpieces, than sharp-edged media.